-The company recently kicked off the Great Grey Tee Project.
+On Tuesday, the company kicked off the Great Grey Tee Project.
 Bulldog will be printing the logos of local businesses and organizations in dark grey on the fronts of Oxford grey tees, with “Community support team, grey tee project member” printed in all caps on the left sleeve.

 The shirts cost $19 each, and $10 from each sale will go to the business that customers choose to support.

 “We already have a bunch of companies’ logos through working with them over the years,” owner Joe Tolman said.

 According to Tolman, his sister, Mary — who works at the screen-printing business — saw that a similar company in Massachusetts had started a T-shirt fundraiser for bars and restaurants in the area.